-Are you a homeowner or existing landlord who’s wondering which type of flooring to install in your rental home?
+Are you a homeowner or existing landlord who’s wondering which type of flooring is the best flooring for a rental home?
 The flooring decision for rentals can be more complex when you’re choosing flooring materials for a rental home versus your own home; Some renters can be harder on the floors of rental properties due to the fact that they do not own it.
 For that reason, it’s important to look at all the costs, pros and cons, and value of each type of flooring material before installing it in a home you plan to rent.
 Personally, we suggest to all of our owners that they invest the extra cost upfront for a more durable vinyl product.
 Between time and future possible rental-loss income, you’ll more than likely end up saving money and stress in the long run and may be able to get higher rental rates sooner; More money in your pocket!

 For landlords on a budget who need their floors installed cheaply, carpet may be the answer.
-In fact, many apartment complexes choose textile floors due to their low cost, usually about $2 to $7 a square yard, depending on the type, style, fiber choice, and pile.
+While not the best flooring for a rental home, its cost efficiency is an appealing factor.
+Many apartment complexes choose textile floors due to their low cost, usually about $2 to $7 a square yard, depending on the type, style, fiber choice, and pile.
 However, this isn’t always the best option for property owners who are considering leasing their properties long term.

 When it comes to types of carpet to install, understanding the above mentioned is key.
 Style, pile, and fiber choice are all pertinent factors to consider when choosing your carpet.
 Twist styled carpet tends to be the least expensive while patterned tends to be the most expensive.
 Berber falls somewhere in the middle but we find it doesn’t last the average 5-7 year lifespan carpet should.
 Pets, shoes and even your vacuum can pick up small woven strands and pull it out, completely ruining the entire room.